Code-Institute-Submissions/Minirazs-project4_toys-under-the-sun_AprResub/README.md

 # Full Stack Frameworks with Django - Milestone Project: **Toys under the Sun**

-[Toys🎮 under the Sun🌞](https://toysunderthesun.herokuapp.com/toy/) is a web application for users to purchase toys globally and to enable them to read and write reviews of these toys before deciding whether to purchase them.
+[Toys🎮 under the Sun🌞](https://toysunderthesun.herokuapp.com/toy/) is an e-commerce website for users to search, review and purchase toys meant for young kids to teenagers globally.
+It helps to make the users buying experience easy by letting them read and write reviews of these toys before deciding on the purchase.

 The sample user login: